yujunf666/recipe_analysis/README.md

 However, with additional info could be got from the "review" column, if users failed to make the recipe, they might not rate and leave a failed message in the review area, so in this case, ratings might be MAR.

 ### Missingness Dependency
+Now, we are addressing the absence of ratings in the combined dataset and examining whether this absence is dependent.
+We are setting up to investigate whether the missingness is related to the 'minutes' and 'total fat (PDV)'.

+> Minutes and Rating

+- **Null Hypothesis**: The minutes' distribution when the rating is missing is approximately the same as the distribution when the rating is present.
+- **Alternative Hypothesis**: There is a significant difference between the minutes' distribution when the rating is missing and when it is not.
+- **Observed Statistics**: We measure the absolute difference in the mean minutes between these two distributions and graphically represent them through distribution plots.

+"""Distribution Graph Needed"""

+We shuffle the minutes column 1,000 times, resulting in 1,000 simulated outcomes regarding the absolute differences.

+<iframe
+  src="assets/fig_minutes.html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+- **P-value Calculation**: The calculated p-value is approximately 0.12 (approximately 0.1, if without the limitation of random.seeds).
+Using 0.05 as the threshold for significance, since 0.12 ≥ 0.05, we failed to reject the null hypothesis that the missingness of the rating is independent of the minutes.
+- **Conclusion**: From this result, it appears that the missingness of ratings is Not Missing At Random (NMAR), indicating that the missingness of ratings do not depend on minutes.

+> Total Fat (PDV) and Rating

+- **Null Hypothesis**: The total fat (PDV) distribution when the rating is missing is the same as the distribution when the rating is present.
+- **Alternative Hypothesis**: There is a discrepancy between the total fat (PDV) distribution when the rating is absent and when it is available.
+- **Observed Statistics**: The absolute difference in the mean total fat (PDV) of these two distributions is noted, along with the creation of distribution plots for both distributions.

+"""Distribution Graph Needed"""

+Similarly as above, we shuffle the total fat (PDV) column 1,000 times, resulting in 1,000 simulated outcomes.

+<iframe
+  src="assets/fig_total fat (PDV).html"
+  width="800"
+  height="600"
+  frameborder="0"
+></iframe>

+- **P-value Calculation**: The calculated p-value is approximately 0.0.
+Using 0.05 as the threshold for significance, since 0.0 ≤ 0.05, we reject the null hypothesis that the missingness of the rating is independent of the calories.
+- **Conclusion**: From this result, it appears that the missingness of ratings is Missing At Random (MAR), indicating that the ratings depend on the total fat (PDV).
+This suggests that recipes with particularly high or low total fat (PDV) may be more prone to having missing ratings.

 ---